panchbhai1969/A-Neural-QA-Model-for-DBpedia/WeekThree.md

 ## Conclusion

 - The literature survey played a very important role in helping me understand the current state of research in this field.
-- Data genertion has been done before, leveraging the work that has already been done will be beneficial.
-The qestions are good in terms of templates and can be used effectively.
+- Data generation has been done before, leveraging the work that has already been done will be beneficial.
+The questions are good in terms of templates and can be used effectively.
 - Going through the previous implementations, I also came across a point that training final model over DBpedia is a going to be a computationally expensive task.
 Any addition of entities will cause the model to be modified accordingly.
 - GERBIL will be used for all evaluations.
 - There was no task explicitly assigned to me this week so I resorted to the points I mentioned in my proposal and went ahead with the literature survey.